-It might look like a primitive torture device, but derma rolling or micro needling can be an extremely effective tool in your skincare regime.
-But before you get rolling, you should read this.
-Using a derma roller at home is effective and safe when done right, so we’re going to tell you everything you need to know about using one.
+It might look like a primitive torture device, but derma rolling or micro-needling can be an extremely effective tool in your skincare regime.
+Using a derma roller at home is effective and safe when done right, and can give you a spa-like glow.
+But before you get rolling, you should read this article.
+Here’s everything you need to know about using one.

 How does a derma roller work?